alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog Inline/apikey.gif)

-And you're good to go! **Authenticating** is just passing the the key in the `Authorization` heather request to auth your requests, for example authenticating a curl request...
+And you're good to go! **Authenticating** is just passing the key in the `Authorization` heather request to auth your requests, for example authenticating a curl request...

     curl -H "Authorization: <fleek-api-key===>" \
         -H "Content-Type: application/json" \